2 Employing Your Future

 If you are recruiting computer scientists and software engineers as a summer interns, placement students or as graduates please get in touch with me or Mabel Yau (careers and placements officer).
 We typically have around 250 undergraduate students graduating annually, alongside a smaller number of Masters and PhD students.
-The entry tariff of our students (A* A* A* including mathematics) is comparable to other leading Computer Science (CS) departments in Russell Group universities as shown in the table below.
+The entry tariff of our undergraduate students (A* A* A* including mathematics) is comparable to other leading Computer Science (CS) departments in Russell Group universities as shown in the table below.

 If you are looking to recruit science and engineering students from other disciplines like Physics, Maths, Chemistry, Mechnical, Aerospace & Civil Engineering (MACE), Materials Science and Electrical & Electronic Engineering (EEE) you should talk to:

-2.2 Careers fairs
+2.2 Careers Fairs

 Our annual Computer Science careers fair is held in the Kilburn building in autumn, we typically have around 30 employers exhibiting over two days.
 As space is limited, we are always over-subscribed and are not able to accommodate every employer that our students will be interested in.
 We give priority to employers that offer internships, placements and graduate roles and have contributed to our community through the activities described on this page.
 The central careers service also organises:

-• the big careers fair every autumn, see the events
+- the big careers fair every autumn, see the events

-• a smaller careers fair in May
+- a smaller careers fair in May

-• hundreds of other employer events on campus during term time (Birchall 2020b)
+- hundreds of other employer events on campus during term time (Birchall 2020)

-2.3 Drop-in sessions
+2.3 Drop-in Sessions

 If you aren’t willing or able to exhibit at careers fairs, we also run ad-hoc drop-in sessions where employers can come in and set up a stand in the foyer to talk to computer science students informally on their way to and from lectures.
 These usually happen during lunch in term time.
 If you’re interested in exhibiting at either of these events, please contact the careers and placements officer Mabel Yau.